Prajjwal/lambda-papers/_posts/2019-10-14-linux-file-locking-ruby.md

 ## Playing Nice With External Processes

-Since `File#flock` uses `flock(2)` under the hood, it stands to reason that we can make it play nice with other non ruby proccesses as well.
-The following (incomplete) C program plays nice with our `flock.rb`.
+Since `File#flock` uses `flock(2)` under the hood, it stands to reason that we can cooperate with other non ruby processes.
+The following C program plays nice with our `flock.rb`.

 ```c
 #include <sys/file.h>